MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose a decentralized, goal-conditioned hierarchical planner, \emph{Multi-Agent Scalable GNN-based Planner}, to improve data efficiency and cooperation in navigation tasks with a substantial number of agents.
-In {\name}, the Multi-Goal Matcher leverages graph matching to allocate target goals to agents at each global step, and the Coordinated Action Executor utilizes GNN to capture team representation with strong goal guidance.
-We further divide the agents into several groups with a fixed trained number of agents to enhance the generalization capability in scenarios with unseen agent count.
-Thorough experiments demonstrate that {\name} achieves higher sample efficiency and better performance than classical planning-based baselines and RL competitors in MPE and Omnidrones with large and varying numbers of agents.
-Currently, {\name} mainly focuses on multi-agent navigation tasks, and we hope to extend {\name} to other multi-agent applications in the future.
+{We propose a decentralized goal-conditioned hierarchical planner, the \emph{Multi-Agent Scalable Graph-based Planner}, to improve data efficiency and cooperation in navigation tasks with a substantial number of agents.
+The high-level policy, the Goal Matcher, leverages a Self-Encoder and a Cross-Encoder to allocate target goals to agents at each global step.
+The low-level policy, the Coordinated Action Executor, develops the Group Information Fusion to navigate agents toward their designated goals while ensuring effective cooperation.
+Thorough experiments demonstrate that {\name} achieves higher task and execution efficiency than planning-based baselines and RL competitors in MPE and Omnidrones with large and varying numbers of agents.}